 Fei Fei (Cathy Ang) clings to a legend about a moon goddess named Change while she mourns the loss of her mother.
 To her father’s chagrin and that of his new family, the daughter is determined to show that the goddess does exist.

 To do so, she begins the development of a rocket that would transport her to the moon to prove Chang’e’s existence.
 The Oscar-nominated Over the Moon, filled with heart and hypnotic animation, looks and feels like a classic Disney epic.
-Still, the familiar structure and stunning soundtrack are enough to keep everyone hooked to the screen.
+Still, the familiar structure and stunning soundtrack are enough to keep everyone hooked on the screen.

 Christine